How to Create a Memorable Business Name to Stand Out in a Sea of Freelancers

 Take the best name and tagline combinations and get feedback again.
 Ask other freelancers, other colleagues, and well-known clients what they think.
 Then choose your business name.

-11. Use Your Business Name and Tagline on All Marketing
+10. Use Your Business Name on All Marketing

-Start using your business name and tagline on your email signature, business cards, website, LinkedIn and other social media profiles, and all other marketing you do.
+Start using your business name on your email signature, business cards, website, LinkedIn and other social media profiles, and all other marketing you do.

 Learn More About Creating a Memorable Freelance Business Name